Who Is Louis C.K.?

 C.K. also started a national comedy tour in October 2012, for which he distributed tickets via his website.
 Despite some skepticism about his sales strategy, his shows began selling out immediately.

 Louis C.K. has appeared on comedy series such as Jerry Seinfeld's Comedians in Cars Getting Coffee, Between Two Ferns with Zach Galifianakis, Saturday Night Live and Parks and Recreation, as well as films like American Hustle (2013).
-He also delivered the HBO comedy special Louis C.K.: Oh My God in 2013, and four years released a stand-up comedy special through Netflix, entitled 2017.
+He also starred in the 2013 HBO comedy special Louis C.K.: Oh My God and released a stand-up special through Netflix four years later, entitled 2017.

 'I Love You, Daddy' Film